V4Fire/Client/src/base/b-image/README.md

     The image is loading...
 ```

-2. `broken` to provide an error image when the original image wasn't successfully loaded.
+2. `broken` to provide an error image/template when the original image wasn't successfully loaded.

 ```
 < b-image :src = require('assets/my-img.jpg')